Married Filing Separately with Student Loans

 Importance of Loan Type

 As stated earlier, a couple’s debt structure will impact how their federal loan repayment numbers will be calculated.
-If both have federal student loans the calculation for a couple, filing married separately is different than if they file married jointly.
+If both have federal student loans, the calculation for a couple filing married separately differs from if they file married jointly.

-If a couple files married and separate, then the federal IDR loan repayment calculation will be based on each person’s income matched to their own federal debt.
-If the couple files married and joint with both having federal loans, then the monthly payment under the IDR methods will be based on the percent of borrower federal debt to the joint income.
+The couple files married and separate; their federal IDR loan repayment calculation will be based on each person’s income matched to their own federal debt.
+For the couple filing married and joint, with both having federal loans, the monthly payment under the IDR method will be based on the percent of borrower federal debt to the joint income.
+This is only applicable when both have federal loans.

 This complexity results in many couples getting confused and not receiving the proper advice.
 A couple having the proper debt structure decisions can work to their advantage.
 One spouse could select the IDR method and the other could select one of the fixed repayment options.
 At the same time, filing their taxes married and joint to lower their tax bill could deliver the best of both worlds.